Jzow/Jzow/README.md

-## Hey, guys
+## Hey, I'm James

-Stay Hungry Stay Foolish.
+Currently, I am a full-time entrepreneur, and open source is my hobby.